HaotianZhangAI4Science/SurfGen/README.md

 ## Generation

-To run the generation, run the file.
+For generation, run the gen.py.
 The model's parameters can be downloaded [here](https://drive.google.com/file/d/1tKIib7qRN5IdNXhVB_8v1EBYiWdU12v8/view?usp=share_link).
 Put it at ./ckpt.

 We provide a pharmaceutic target for Covid-19, 3cl protein in the ./example, run the following code to generate inhibitors directly inside the pocket!